-- Tours depart from the Inman Park MARTA station PROMPTLY at 9:30 a.m. and return by 12:30 p.m.
+Tours depart from Inman Park MARTA Station PROMPTLY at 9:30 a.m. and return by 12:30 p.m.
 (Tours include a brief rest stop in West End)

 Tour Departure Location

-- Tours begin at Inman Park MARTA station located at 1055 Dekalb Avenue, NE, Atlanta, GA 30307 (get map and directions or take MARTA to the station).
-There is ample parking at the MARTA station for tour-goers but please consider walking, riding your bike or taking MARTA to the station.
+Tours begin at the Inman Park MARTA Station located at 1055 Dekalb Avenue NE, Atlanta, GA 30307.
+The bus pickup location is in the parking lot off Edgewood Ave. and Hurt Street.
+There should be ample parking for tour-goers, but please consider walking, riding your bike, or taking MARTA to the station.